 The final step in the CEQA process is certification of the EIR.
-In accordance with CEQA, CDFW would make one or more written findings for any significant CEQA impacts, accompanied by a brief explanation of the rationale for each finding.
+In accordance with CEQA, the SCC would make one or more written findings for any significant CEQA impacts, accompanied by a brief explanation of the rationale for each finding.
 The findings constitute a binding set of obligations that will come into effect when the SCC approves the project.
 When making the findings, the lead agency must adopt a program for reporting on or monitoring the changes that it has either required in the project or made a condition of approval to avoid or substantially lessen significant environmental effects.

 When a lead agency decides to approve a project that will result in significant unavoidable impacts (impacts that cannot be avoided or reduced to less-than-significant levels), the lead agency is required to prepare a Statement of Overriding Considerations.
 The statement must specify the reasons to support the lead agency's actions based on substantial evidence in the record.
-According to the CEQA Statute and Guidelines, Section 15093,
+According to the 2014 CEQA Statute and Guidelines, Section 15093, adverse environmental effects, the adverse environmental effects may be considered 'acceptable.'"

 "CEQA requires the decision-making agency to balance, as applicable, the economic, legal, social, technological, or other benefits of a proposed project against its unavoidable environmental risks when determining whether to approve the project.
-If the specific economic, legal, social, technological, or other benefits of a proposed project outweigh the unavoidable adverse environmental effects, the adverse environmental effects may be considered 'acceptable.'"
+If the specific economic, legal, social, technological, or other benefits of a proposed project outweigh the unavoidable